 - recurring thoughts of death

-- significant unintentional weight loss or gain
+- significant and unintentional weight loss or weight gain

 Numerous classes of medications are designed to alleviate the symptoms of depression.

-Selective serotonin reuptake inhibitors (SSRIs) are some of the most commonly prescribed antidepressants.
-They are a preferred treatment, as they tend to have fewer side effects than other medications.
+SSRIs are the most commonly prescribed class of antidepressants.
+They’re preferred because they tend to have fewer side effects.

 - citalopram (Celexa)